-For most companies, the employee experience survey is not yet an integrated part of the day-to-day management, and many only perform one annual group of employee engagement survey.
+Listening to your employees is important.
+But for most companies, the employee experience survey is not yet an integrated part of the day-to-day management, and many only perform one annual group of employee engagement survey.
 However, systematic feedback from the employees is important, and you should therefore listen both more often and more broadly to your employees.

-More frequent but not hyper-frequent
+Listening to your employees more frequent but not hyper-frequent

 The action that follows the insights provided by the survey is very important and actually quite essential if you want to make an impact and generate change for your employees.
 Experiences at the contact points should be measured systematically and on an ongoing basis.
 For most companies, quarterly surveys work well for day-to-day experiences in the team – and occasionally more frequent as needed.